DemonDomain/Demons_EFP_Tweaks_Repository/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 ## &#x2699; NVG BLUR AND NOISE
-In `gamedata/shaders/r3/nightvision_gen_1/2/3.ps`, the following line affects the blurriness by default its 0.2,1.
+In `gamedata/shaders/r3/nightvision_gen_1/2/3.ps`, the following line affects the blurriness By default its 0.2,1.
 You need to do this in all 3 files if you want the change to affect all nvg's

 `image = lerp(image,half_res_blur,clamp(1-smoothstep(0,15,depth),0.2,0.5)); // NEAR BLUR`